Thank You Langston Hughes

 Edith Knight Magak is a creative writer from Nairobi, Kenya.

-Langston Hughes was born in 1902 in Joplin, Missouri.
+Langston Hughes was born in 1902 (died 1967) in Joplin, Missouri.
 His first book of poetry, The Weary Blues, was published in 1926 by Alfred K. Knopf.
 Hughes published 16 volumes of poetry, 3 short story collections, 20 plays, and more.